Note: This article was originally published in 2015 and was updated on February 3, 2019 to reflect new information provided directly by Bench.

 Started in 2012, Bench has grown quickly to become one of the industry's hottest accounting services startups.
 In January 2018, Bench raised $18 million, for a total of $53 million invested to date.
 With 350 employees, Bench appears poised to scale into what would be a first for the industry—a national bookkeeping services firm.

-Bench pricing ranges from $135 to $365 per month, making it an attractive option for small businesses looking for bookkeeping help.
+Bench pricing ranges from $95 to $495 per month, making it an attractive option for small businesses looking for bookkeeping help.

 What Bench does

 If you’ve got personal expenses mixed in with business expenses, Bench will help you separate those out.
-Also, if you don’t want to scan and upload receipts, you can send FedEx envelopes for $30 each.

 What Bench doesn't do